maxkapur/maxkapur.github.io/_posts/2022-08-18-multiple-selection.markdown

 >    <li>Memphis    </li>
 > </ol>

-This is a multiple-selection question, so the correct answer is `a b`.
+This is a multiple-selection question, so the correct answer is `a` and `b`.
 How would you grade a question like this on an exam?
 <!--more-->

 When I was in school, the Scantron machines we used supported these kinds of multiple-selection questions, but they were graded all or nothing: You got one point if your answer matched the key exactly, and zero points otherwise.
 I have it on good authority that the MOOC site [edX](https://www.edx.org/) works the same way.

 In the era of floating-point arithmetic, all-or-nothing grading for multiple-selection questions is a disgrace.
-A student who answers `a` is clearly more correct than a student who answers `c d`, because the question above is really four questions:
+A student who answers `a` is clearly more correct than a student who answers `c` and `d`, because the question above is really four questions:

 > <ol type="a">
 >    <li>Is Washington a US state?</li>